CaioCeretta/Ignite-React-Trilha2023/05-ignite-shop/LegacyNext.md

 format, being faster and more performatic.

 So next create a version of the image based on the properties we expect from that image, like the properties width, height

+When we set a next image inside a component, we must inform the width and the height of it, but that width and height does not to be exact to what we want that image to have, because of different view ports and responsiveness, but we can say that the width and height that we pass is the largest width and the biggest height we'll need of the image. because that way next image, whenever we import that image using it, it will shrink, and resize the image so we don't import sizes we don't need